Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Results and Discussion

 Perhaps the most striking advantage of our approach is computational efficiency.
-The RL policy generates solutions in approximately 0.01 seconds per instance, representing a 720,000$\times$ speedup compared to ALNS which requires 7,200 seconds (2 hours) per instance.
-This dramatic difference stems from the fundamental nature of the approaches: ALNS performs iterative local search requiring thousands of solution evaluations, while our trained neural network performs a single forward pass to construct the solution.
-Even the simple greedy heuristic requires 3 seconds per instance due to repeated feasibility checking, making it 300$\times$ slower than our RL approach.
-This computational efficiency has significant practical implications for dynamic ride-sharing scenarios where customer requests arrive in real-time, as the ability to recompute solutions in milliseconds enables responsive fleet management and makes our approach suitable for deployment on edge devices with limited computational resources.
+The RL policy generates solutions in approximately 9.3 seconds per instance, representing a 775$\times$ speedup compared to ALNS which requires 7,200 seconds (2 hours) per instance.
+This dramatic difference stems from the fundamental nature of the approaches: ALNS performs iterative local search requiring thousands of solution evaluations, while our trained neural network constructs solutions through sequential forward passes.
+While the greedy heuristic is faster at 3.0 seconds per instance, it achieves only 24\% completion rate, demonstrating that the modest additional computation time of our approach yields substantial gains in solution quality.
+This computational efficiency has significant practical implications for dynamic ride-sharing scenarios where customer requests arrive throughout the day, as the ability to recompute solutions in seconds rather than hours enables responsive fleet management and practical operational deployment.

 The strong scalability of the learned policy can be attributed to several architectural and methodological factors.
 First, the GREAT encoder's edge-based attention mechanism directly models the routing decision space, learning which transitions are promising based on relational features rather than absolute positions.
-These learned patterns—such as prioritizing requests with tight time windows or balancing vehicle workloads—generalize across problem sizes because the underlying decision logic remains consistent regardless of instance scale.
+These learned patterns, such as prioritizing requests with tight time windows or balancing vehicle workloads, generalize across problem sizes because the underlying decision logic remains consistent regardless of instance scale.
 Second, curriculum learning enables the policy to progressively build competence on increasingly complex instances, transferring knowledge from smaller problems rather than learning large-scale coordination from scratch.
 Finally, inference requires only a single forward pass through the network, yielding polynomial-time complexity compared to the exponential growth in search space faced by exact methods and the iterative evaluation required by ALNS.